RichardMidnight/Macbook-m1/README.md

     The defaults are pretty good, but you can adjust as desired.

     Start it up, and it should boot the the downloaded CD image.
 Select Grapical install.
+    The defaults are pretty good.
+    Recomend the KDE Plasma Desktop Environment, but you can play with the others.